AIWebAssist/AIWebAssist-Server/README.md

     b.
 Run the script and create on-the-spot SSL certificates: `./ssl/generate_certs.sh` and enter at least your email.

     c.
-Add "myCa.pem" into the keychain, double click and 'trust always'
+Add "myCa.pem" into the keychain, double click and 'trust always'. if you are using windows you can follow the original [thread](https://stackoverflow.com/a/60516812)

 2. Add a local route from `scrape_anything` to `localhost`: